If you’ve been in the church for very long you’ve probably heard, “All sins are the same!” Yes, there are some ways all sins are the same:

 Aside from these ways all sins are the same, there are problems associated with making this well-known statement.

-There Are Practical Consequences to Saying All Sins Are the Same
+Practical Consequences to Saying All Sins Are the Same

 Soon after I became a Christian I committed a sin that had previously characterized my life for years.
 Although the sin didn’t bother me earlier, now that I was a believer, I was greatly convicted.
 I went to an older Christian friend for counsel.
 He could’ve said something along the lines of: